Habitat for Humanity: ReStore

+CEO retires

+Mary Kay O'Rourke retired in 2020 after 23 years at Habijax and just as the pandemic closed the Habijax office for two years.
+She started in 1997, as a family selection coordinator, then the manager of family services position became available and she was promoted.
+A couple of years passed before she became COO.
+In 2004 she was interim CEO for a year, then named president and CEO.
+Through the years, she has met nearly every Habijax client—over 2,000 families.
+O'Rourke helped keep the non-profit financially secure by adopting a "diversified revenue model" which included fundraising campaigns, opening two ReStores to sell home-improvement products and construction materials, mortgage finance products, and now tiny house rentals.

 New York City and Westchester County

 Habitat for Humanity New York City and Westchester County (Habitat NYC and Westchester) was founded in 1984 as an independent affiliate, serving families across the five boroughs through home construction and preservation, beginning with their first build on the Lower East Side, during the first Jimmy & Rosalynn Carter Work Project.
 This 19-unit building on East 6th Street, the first Habitat building in New York City, was completed in December 1986.
 In 1995, four different New York City affiliates united to form one affiliate—Habitat NYC.
 In 2020, the affiliate expanded its work into Westchester, becoming Habitat NYC and Westchester.
 Sabrina Lippman was appointed CEO of Habitat NYC and Westchester in July 2024.

 Other special initiatives

 Habitat Bicycle Challenge

 The Habitat Bicycle Challenge (HBC), a nine-week, coast-to-coast bicycle trip undertaken to raise funds for Habitat for Humanity of Greater New Haven and to increase awareness of Habitat for Humanity in general, took place annually from 1995 to 2007.
 Prior to embarking in June on the 4000 mi trek, participants engaged in a seven-month fundraising campaign for Habitat for Humanity of Greater New Haven.
 Once on the road, they served as roaming advertisements for Habitat and gave nightly presentations explaining Habitat's mission to their hosts, usually church congregations.
 They also took part in builds with local Habitat chapters along the way.

 At its height, HBC attracted about 90 participants a year, all aged 18 to 24 and with about half coming from Yale University.
 Each rider traveled one of three routes: New Haven to San Francisco, New Haven to Portland, or New Haven to Seattle.
 By 2004 HBC had become the single largest yearly fundraiser for any Habitat affiliate in the world, raising about $400,000 a year.
 However, amid growing safety concerns, Habitat for Humanity of Greater New Haven was forced to announce the cancellation of HBC in September 2007.